probmods/chapters/conditioning.md

 <!-- TODO: should talk about levels of analysis, and why we are ignoring the algorithms as much as possible to start with. -->

-# Reasoning with Arbitrary Propositions: Complex Queries
+# Reasoning with Arbitrary Propositions

 It is natural to condition a generative model on a value for one of the variables declared in this model.
 However, one may also wish to ask for more complex hypotheticals: "what if P," where P is a complex proposition composed out of variables declared in the model.
 Consider the following Church `query`: